Deck Board Material Calculator

-Calculate how many deck boards, hidden fasteners, and screws are needed for your deck given the deck size and preferred board length.
+Calculate how many deck boards, hidden fasteners, and screws you need for a deck, given the deck’s size and preferred board length.
 Estimate the cost of decking, hidden fasteners, and screws by entering a price per board.

 Estimated Material Cost: